bellaslee/ps06-shiny-app/readme.md

 ## Plot

 The plot shows the number of movies for each year.
 The sidebar widgets can be used to control the streaming platform and years to show data for.
+There is also a choice for the user to select the color of the bars on the graph.

 ## Table

 The table shows the movies, year, and age rating, and Rotten Tomatoes rating for each movie.
 The sidebar widgets can be used to control the streaming platform to show data for, as well as what age ratings to include.

+## Time taken
+It took around 2.5 hours to complete this assignment.